Pathuri-Deepesh/Pathuri_Deepesh_Portfolio/README.md

 ### Volunteer Coordinator | Drestin – National Symposium
 - **Duration:** October 2024 - November 2024
-- **Responsibilities:** Coordinated communication and managed volunteer onboarding for a large-scale academic event.
+- **Evwnt Name:** Embrace the Unknown
+- **Responsibilities:** Volunteered for the event, assisting in the coordination and management of activities related to the theme.

 ---